jonathan-beard/CmdLineMat/README.md

 You can set quite a few parameters from the command line.
 To write a log of all the output use the -log xxx name.
-The extension will be a .md but you can change it if you like within the source code.
+The extension will be a .csv but you can change it if you like within the source code.